3 Tips for Marketing a New Wedding Photography Business

 Have a plan, do your research / Twenty20

 The best way to work out prices is to start with what you’ll actually offer and figure out the hard cost to you.
 Will you provide an album in with your quote, or will it be an upsell?
-Will you offer digital images and if so, will you put them onto a flash or a CD?
+Will you offer digital images and if so, will you put them onto a flash drive or a CD?

 Price Your Wedding Photography Services Well